enkidevs/curriculum/python/core/intro-to-modules/python-packages.md

 from Hotel import available_rooms, total_rooms

 available_rooms.available(10)
-# We have 10 rooms available.
+# 10 rooms are available.
 total_rooms.all_rooms(25)
 # We have: 25 rooms.
 ```